 The short answer is that it is undeniably much easier to have a car, whether you rent one at Geneva Airport or drive here in your own.
 Public transport can be patchy and taxis are very expensive and difficult to find.
-A car helps you make the most of your time on a short break, and gives you greater flexibility on a longer break.
+There is no Uber or Lyft.
+As of this update in 2024 you can expect to pay 30 euros (yes thirty!!) to go the two kilometers into town.

-If you really want to not use a car, it may be better to stay in central Chamonix to make shopping and eating out easier.
 You can of course also use public transport to get around the valley, thus helping a lot with congestion and pollution.
-You don’t have to use it all the time.
-But my experience is that for some things, especially shopping, you will probably really need it.
-The other really good environmentally friendly option is to hire or bring bikes.
-The valley floor is great for getting around on bikes and we use them ourselves all year round.
+You don’t have to use the car it all the time.
+But our experience is that for some things, especially shopping, you will really need it.
+It is no joke to be waiting at a bus stop with heavy shopping bags, or getting steadily colder after a nice meal, and you can often be walking quite some distance in wet, slushy snow.

 Getting from the airport to Chamonix is relatively straightforward: Depending on the make-up of your party and timing / length of your visit (better deals on the cars outside peak times), renting a car and driving from the airport can be comparable in price to a transfer.
+It is almost all motorway to the town and not a difficult drive.

 Our Location